Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 __Note: the naming is a work in progress and may be changed during the `Design` phase.__

 The `DeepLinksNotifier` is responsible for:
-- Processing raw deep links provided by the `NavigationNotifier` into page-specific deep links;
+- Processing raw deep links provided by the `NavigationNotifier` into page-specific deep links Dart objects;
 - Providing page-specific deep links to the corresponding page `ChangeNotifier`s to handle them;
 - Handling page-specific deep links updates provided by page `ChangeNotifier`s;
 - Providing deep link updates to the `NavigationNotifier`, which updates the browser history state to save a deep link update in a URL.